llamasoft-dotcom-demo/map-demo/README.md

 6) An X button was placed on each new panel.
 When clicked it removes the panel and its associated marker.

+7) Refactored the javascript into a more readable format, and organized some of the functions to group together similar functionality.

 ### Known issues
 1) Originally, the map also zoomed in whenever it centered on a new marker.
 However, for whatever reason (and it looks like this is related to a known issue), the map would center on Boise when selected, but the marker wouldn't drop until the map was moved manually.